Give your toddler the best start

-Want kids some day? 😉 What if not every toddler is born equal and that there is a secret formula for making elite babies?
-I apologize in advance because the point of this post is to try and use probability to potentially give our future offspring a competitive advantage in life over their peers, and by the nature of the subject some parts of this article may contain offensive stereotypes or racism.
+I apologize in advance because the point of this post is to try and use probability to potentially give our future offspring a competitive advantage in life over their peers.
+But by the nature of the subject some parts of this article may be offensive to some.

 The Birth Date Effect